Ros Altmann, Baroness Altmann: Brexit

 Altmann is a member of the All-Party Parliamentary Group on EU Relation, which is strongly opposed to Brexit.
 In 2017, she publicly endorsed James Chapman's call for a new centrist party, the Democrats, which would have the explicit aim of overturning Brexit.
 In early 2019, she co-founded the group Right to Vote, which advocates holding a new referendum on the UK's membership of the EU.

 Roles

 Altmann became a Vice President of the Jewish Leadership Council in June 2019.

+On 31 July 2025, she was a signatory of a letter from 38 House of Lords members opposing the UK's plan to recognise a State of Palestine: the peers said Palestine "does not meet the international law criteria for recognition of a state, namely, defined territory, a permanent population, an effective government and the capacity to enter into relations with other states".

 Personal life

 Altmann is married to Paul Richer, has three grown-up children and lives in North London.
 Altmann is Orthodox Jewish and is a regular attender at her local Finchley Synagogue.

 She was appointed as Commander of the Order of the British Empire (CBE) in the 2014 Birthday Honours for services to pensioners and pension provision.

 She has two honorary doctorates - a Doctorate of Letters from Westminster University and Doctorate in Civil Law from Newcastle University - both recognising her pioneering work in investment for pension schemes and improving retirement policies.